-Most people don't know how to Google (here are the tricks of the trade)
+Most people don't know how to Google (here are the secrets) The totally awesome footer.
+The "Start a Fitness Blog Blueprint" was compiled by Jonathan Goodman of www.theptdc.com.
+Pass it on and share freely, just don't claim you wrote it, and don't alter it.
 Google has built in 'operators' to make searching easier.
 Mastery over these symbols will save you plenty of time and help you find exactly what you're looking for.